cea-hpc/pcocc/docs/source/manpages/man5/batch.yaml.rst

 Syntax
 ******
 This configuration files contains two keys.
-The **type** key defines the target batch mangager.
-Currently the only supported value is *slurm* for the aforementionned environment composed of SLURM and etcd.
+The **type** key defines the target batch manager.
+Currently the only supported value is *slurm* for the aforementioned environment composed of SLURM and etcd.
 The **settings** key contains a key/value mapping defining parameters for the target batch manager.
 The following parameters can be defined:

 SLURM settings